superdesk/web-publisher/docs/bundles/SWPStorageBundle/register_storage.rst

         }
     }

-Create compiler pass to override default Article factory class with your custom factory on container compilation:
+Create a compiler pass to override the default Article factory class with your custom factory on container compilation:

 .. code-block:: php